-Let $f: M \to \mathbb H^3$ be a surface and assume that its Gaussian curvature satisfies $K>-1$.
+Let $f: M \to \mathbb H^3$ be a oriented surface and assume that its Gaussian curvature satisfies $K>-1$.
 Then by the formula $K = -1 + \det B$, where $B$ is the shape operator of $f$, $\det B>0$ follows.
-Thus the second fundamental form $\textrm{I\!I}$ defines a Riemannian metric and thus the unique complex structure follows.
+Thus the second fundamental form $\textrm{I\!I}$ defines a Riemannian metric \st{and thus the unique}which induces a complex structure \st{follows}on $f$.
 Let us denote the complex coordinate induced from the second fundamental form by $z = x + y i$.
-Then the fundamental forms can be represented as follows: Set $\sigma = \det B$ and the unit normal of $f$ as $n$.
+Then the fundamental forms can be represented as follows; Set $\sigma = \det B$ and the unit normal of $f$ as $n$.
 The first, second and third fundamental forms can be computed by

 where $u : M \to \R$ is a smooth function and $Q \,\dz^2$ is the $(2, 0)$-part of the first fundamental form with respect to the conformal structure of the second fundamental form, which will be called the \textit{Klotz differential}.
 Note that the mean curvature $H$ and the Gaussian curvature $K$ of the surface $f$ can be represented by